What is Negotiating?

 If the “other part” smells a positive feeling for something, he will try to get more from the negotiation.

-So, tell the truth, but hide your enthusiasm, we could say.
+So, tell the truth, but hide your enthusiasm.

 Orange negotiation Example

-This is a usual example within business schools.
+This is a usual example in business schools.

 Imagine you work for an orange juice company.